embedded-systems-i-spring-2019/lab-2-submission-raulmori/Part2/README.md

 # Raul Mori
-#We dont use a clock
+#Rmemeber that for (part2) we have to add a standard clock